goldfinchbio/sentieon-nextflow/README.md

 # Introduction
-This project contains a nextflow-based workflow for aligning a WGS or WES DNA sample using the Sentieon tool set.
+This project contains a nextflow-based workflow for pre-processing a WGS or WES DNA sample using the Sentieon tool set in preparation for joint genotyping.

 This project really just focuses on the workflow itself, with several assumptions built into it's design (see below for a description of these).